ippontech/blog-usa/posts/auditing-using-javers.md

 Shadows, as provided here is a wrapper object containing all the distinct instances of the Employee object bob.

 ##Snapshots
 Snapshots are the historical state of a domain object captured as the property-value map.
 Snapshots are raw data stored in the JaversRepository.
 When an object is committed, JaVers makes a Snapshot of its state and persists it.
 JaVers reuses Snapshots and creates a new one only when a given object is changed.
+This mechanism allows the user to save Repository space.
+In addition, you can use the snapshot version to retrieve the snapshot for an object version.
+The snapshot version is local for each object stored in the JaversRepository.
+When an object is committed for the first time, it has version 1.
+In the next commit it gets version 2 and so on.

-JaVers fetches snapshots in reversed chronological order.
+JaVers fetches snapshots in reverse chronological order.

 Looking once again at Bob, when we query the following:
 ```java